Chart Color Schemes

 Altona Meadows is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Altona Meadows' population, as of August 2025, is approximately 18,815, reflecting a growth of 336 people since the 2021 Census.
-This increase represents an 1.8% rise from the previous population figure of 18,479.
-The estimated resident population in June 2024 was 18,793, with an additional 21 validated new addresses contributing to this growth.
-This results in a population density ratio of 1,785 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration accounted for approximately 77.2% of overall population gains during recent periods, driving primary population growth in the area.
+Altona Meadows' population is approximately 18,835 as of Feb 2026.
+This reflects a growth of 356 people (1.9%) since the 2021 Census, which reported a population of 18,479.
+The increase is inferred from ABS's estimated resident population of 18,793 in June 2024 and an additional 22 validated new addresses since the Census date.
+This results in a density ratio of 1,787 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 77.2% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on these projected demographic shifts, Altona Meadows is expected to experience a population increase just below the median of statistical areas nationally.
-By 2041, the area's population is projected to grow by 1,643 persons, representing an 8.6% total gain over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts and latest annual ERP population numbers, the area is expected to grow by 1,643 persons to 2041, reflecting an 8.5% increase over the 17 years.

 Frequently Asked Questions - Population